15 Best Art Blogs to Add to Your Reading List in 2022

 Aesthetica features in-depth reads on innovative creatives from a range of disciplines.
 Prominent topics from the art world are discussed through different perspectives, bringing up questions regarding sustainability, inclusivity, digital ethics and more, in relation to art.

-Whether you’re into photography, film, installation, art, design or architecture, this publication will fill you with inspiration and advise you on the must-see exhibitions of the week.
+Whether you’re into digital illustration, photography, film, installation, art, design or architecture, this publication will fill you with inspiration and advise you on the must-see exhibitions of the week.

 Renowned media and events company, Frieze, has their very own art blog.
 As a brand focused on contemporary art and culture, they hold art fairs around the world.
 Their online editorial is full of highbrow comprehensive articles on a range of subjects.